Everything You Need to Know About Seed Starting

 Any container is fair game for starting seeds so long as it has drainage.
 It's perfectly fine to choose based on what you've got on hand or your preferred design aesthetic.
 Thoroughly clean terra-cotta or plastic pots before reusing them for seed starting.
-Use large clay or plastic pots with drainage holes, also known as community pots, for starting a group of seedlings.
-Peat pots, cell packs, and pellets are naturally sterile, and because they can be directly planted outdoors, they are ideal for plants with delicate roots.
-For large sowings, use plastic cell packs for convenience.
+Large clay or plastic pots with drainage holes, also known as community pots work great a group of seedlings.
+Peat pots, cell packs, and pellets are naturally sterile, and because they can be directly planted outdoors, they are ideal for plants with delicate roots that might not like to be transplanted.

 While potting soil usually works just fine, you can go above and beyond to ensure success by using a sterile soilless mix that's about one part milled peat moss to one part vermiculite with some perlite.
 You can either mix your own—all ingredients are readily available at nurseries—or you can buy a pre-made one.
-Most commercial seed-starting mixes also have enough fertilizer for about 2 weeks.
+Most commercial seed-starting mixes also have enough fertilizer for about two weeks.
 Never use a mix containing topsoil or compost as these can impede drainage and rot your seeds.

 Planting Trays and Covers

 Overhead watering with a can is totally permissible, but you might find more even moisture by practicing something called, "bottom watering"—using plant trays under pots and filling them with water.
 Retain moisture and heat with by topping seeds with a clear cover.
 Clear plastic wrap can also be used to cover germinating seeds.

 Cover the drainage holes of clay or plastic pots with a small piece of newspaper, and fill containers to the top with moistened mix.
 Tamp down mix so surface is firm and level, about 1/2 inch from the top.